EchoTheDeveloper/Goblin-Mod-Maker/README.md

 ## For the sake of this tutorial, everything will be done using the dark theme and all screenshots are provided from the source code of version v1.3.0 by developer SpiralDev
 ## New Mod:
 ![New Mod Image](github/imgs/readme/newmod.png)
-* **Mod Name**: This is where you enter the name of your mod.
+* **Mod Name:** This is where you enter the name of your mod.
 Can be changed later.
-* **Description**: This is a description of your mod for the manifest.json file.
+* **Description:** This is a description of your mod for the manifest.json file.
 Can be changed in manifest.json after building.
-* **Developers**: If entering multiple, seperate with a comma.
+* **Developers:** If entering multiple, seperate with a comma.
 Can be changed later.

 ## Mod Maker Settings:
 ![Mod Maker Settings Image](github/imgs/readme/igmm_settings.png)
-* **Default Game** Folder: Set to Isle Goblin Playtest because of the current beta version of the game.
+* **Default Game Folder:** Set to Isle Goblin Playtest because of the current beta version of the game.
-* **Default Steam Directory**: Can be found automatically (RECOMMENDED), the common folder where steam games are held.
+* **Default Steam Directory:** Can be found automatically (RECOMMENDED), the common folder where steam games are held.
-* **Select Themes**: A dropdown box to select themes. automatically scans themes.
+* **Select Themes:** A dropdown box to select themes. automatically scans themes.
 See the Making Your Own theme section below.
 Will reapply theme on startup
-* **Show Line Numbers**: If checked line numbers will be shown in the text editor.
+* **Show Line Numbers:** If checked line numbers will be shown in the text editor.

 ## Rename Mod
 ![Rename Mod Image](github/imgs/readme/rename.png)